ll7/scenario_runner/Docs/Record_and_evaluate_Scenarios.md

 ```
 There we can see when an actor was stopped for at least the minimum time specified.

 ## 4.)
-Evaluate the output of the executed Scenario
+Evaluating the test criteria
-To evaluate the test criteria of a scenario as described [here](Create_Scenarios.md) and [there](Modify_Scenarios.md).
+To evaluate the test criteria of a scenario as described in [chapter 3.)](Create_Scenarios.md) and [chapter 4.)](Modify_Scenarios.md).
 You can use the parameter "--output" by executing your scenario to get an evaluation output on terminal.
 ```
 python scenario_runner.py --scenario FollowLeadingVehicle_1 --reloadWorld --output
 ```